dij0s/PETAL/thesis/bachelor_thesis.typ

 When users prompt the AI, the cumulative token count for that run is monitored.
 This value is then compared against the user's sampled token utilization distribution using the standard score (#ref(<zscore>)), a statistical measure that expresses how many standard deviations a value is from the mean, to measure how far the new usage deviates from the user's average.

-Accordingly, the token usage of the current prompt is categorized into one of the predefined categories: "bad", "average", or "good" ; each associated with a color pelet displayed in the interface.
+Accordingly, the token usage of the current prompt is categorized into one of the predefined categories: "bad", "average", or "good"; each associated with a color pelet displayed in the interface.

 Moreover, an energy consumption analogy is presented alongside the pelet.
 The research article _Beyond Test-Time Compute Strategies: Advocating Energy-per-Token in LLM Inference_ #ref(<wilhelmTestTimeComputeStrategies2025>) provides benchmarks indicating that language models of similar size, on average, consume 3 Joules of energy, per token, during inference.